Neuropathy Recovery Is Absolutely Possible

 What Are The Causes of Peripheral Neuropathy?

-A variety of factors can cause this condition.
-For instance diabetic nerve damage is one of the most common forms of neuropathy.
+There are a variety of factors that can cause this condition.
+For instance, diabetic nerve damage is one of the most common forms of neuropathy.
 This results in numbness, pain, and a loss of sensation in the feet or legs, hands or arms.

 The risk of neuropathy increases for anyone who suffers from the following:

-Nearly 66 percent of people with diabetes have some sort of nerve damage, according to the University of Chicago’s Center for Peripheral Neuropathy (UCCPN).
-This damage is often due to high blood sugar levels.
+More than 66 percent of people with diabetes have some sort of nerve damage due to chronically elevated blood sugar levels, according to the University of Chicago’s Center for Peripheral Neuropathy (UCCPN).

 Studies Show Peripheral Neuropathy Can Be Reversed